Vinyl Record Lovers Newsletter

 It allows you to experience and physically hold the end product of an artist or a band.
 And you marvel at the creative process they go through to actually produce it.
 The vinyl record somehow represents all that.

+So go ahead and give high tech the finger.
+Rescue some old vinyl and enjoy the engaging, personable experience that a record provides.
 It’s a physical experience, comprised of buying it at the record store, appreciating the design of the artwork, placing the album on your turntable and gently setting the needle against the record grooves.

 The Bobbie Gentry album shown above is dated 1970.
 The art work and title song "He made a woman out of me" was reason enough to purchase this album without first listening to what was inside.